strohne/volker/README.md

 ## Sosci Survey integration

-The attributes to store labels follow a format used, for example, on [Sosci Survey](https://www.soscisurvey.de/).
+The labeling mechanisms follow a technique used, for example, on [Sosci Survey](https://www.soscisurvey.de/).
+Sidenote for techies: Labels are stored in the column attributes.
 That’s why you can directly throw in labeled data from the Sosci Survey API:

     library(volker)